 - 8.2 A clear distinction must be made between a forced marriage and an arranged marriage.
-A forced marriage is a marriage that is performed under duress and without the full and informed consent or free will of both parties (and is therefore very different to an arranged marriage.) - 8.3 A forced marriage may be between children, a child and an adult, or between adults, and both males and females can be forced to marry against their will. - 8.4 In referring to children, we refer to both primary and secondary school age children. - 8.5 A forced marriage is considered to be domestic violence. - 8.6 One Chance Rule Where there are concerns about forced marriage, we will not speak to the family as professionals may only have one chance to speak to a potential victim and we therefore must ensure that the appropriate intervention, response and support is initiated. - 8.7 Staff will pass any concerns immediately to the DSL and child protection procedures will be activated. - 8.8 Further information on the role of educational establishments can be found in Multi-agency guidelines: Handling cases of forced marriage. pages 32-36.
+A forced marriage is a marriage that is performed under duress and without the full and informed consent or free will of one or both parties (and is therefore very different to an arranged marriage.) - 8.3 A forced marriage may be between children, a child and an adult, or between adults, and both males and females can be forced to marry against their will. - 8.4 In referring to children, we refer to both primary and secondary school age children. - 8.5 A forced marriage is considered to be honour based abusee.
+Since February 2023, it is a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used. - 8.6 One Chance Rule Where there are concerns about forced marriage, we will not speak to the family as professionals may only have one chance to speak to a potential victim and we therefore must ensure that the appropriate intervention, response and support is initiated. - 8.7 Staff will pass any concerns immediately to the DSL and child protection procedures will be activated. - 8.8 Further information on the role of educational establishments can be found in Multi-agency guidelines: Handling cases of forced marriage. pages 32-36.